Art director

-Art director is the title for a variety of similar job functions in theater, advertising, marketing, publishing, fashion, film and television, the Internet, and video games.
+Art director is a title for a variety of similar job functions in advertising, marketing, publishing, the performing arts (including theater, film, television, and animation), fashion, the Internet, and video games.

-It is the charge of a sole art director to supervise and unify the vision of an artistic production.
+Art director's role is to supervise the visual style and images of an artistic production.
 In particular, they are in charge of its overall visual appearance and how it communicates visually, stimulates moods, contrasts features, and psychologically appeals to a target audience.
 The art director makes decisions about visual elements, what artistic style(s) to use, and when to use motion.
 One of the biggest challenges art directors face is translating desired moods, messages, concepts, and underdeveloped ideas into imagery.
 In the brainstorming process, art directors, colleagues and clients explore ways the finished piece or scene could look.
 At times, the art director is responsible for solidifying the vision of the collective imagination while resolving conflicting agendas and inconsistencies between contributors' ideas.

+In eastern animated works, such as Japanese anime and Chinese animation, the role of art director (美術監督, bijutsu kantoku) specifically refers to the artist in charge of supervising and directing the background art and the background art staff of a particular work rather than a role unifying a work's overall artistic vision.

-In advertising
+In advertising and marketing

+In modern advertising practice, an art director typically works with a copywriter as a creative team to devise an overall concept (also known as the "creative" or "big idea") for a commercial, mailer, brochure, or other advertisements.
+The copywriter is responsible for the text (referred to as "copy"), and the art director for the visual aspects.
+Art directors commonly collaborate on execution of the advertisement with other team members such as graphic designers.
+A benefit of a creative team is that art directors may contribute to the concept or copy, and copywriters may suggest a visual approach.
+Such collaboration, first pioneered by Bill Bernbach of DDB, is considered to improve the creative work.

+Although a good art director is expected to have good graphic design judgment and technical knowledge of production, it may not be necessary for an art director to hand-render comprehensive layouts, or even be able to draw, now that virtually all but the most preliminary work is done on computer.
 Despite the title, an advertising art director is not necessarily the head of an art department.
-In modern advertising practice, an art director typically works with a copywriter as a creative team.
-In advertising, an art director makes sure the client's message is conveyed to their desired audience.
-They are responsible for the advertising's visual aspects, while working with other team members such as the graphic designer.
-They work together to devise an overall concept (also known as the "creative" or "big idea") for the commercial, mailer, brochure, or other advertisements.
-The copywriter is responsible for the textual content, and the art director for the visual aspects.
-But the art director may come up with the headline or other copy, and the copywriter may suggest a visual or aesthetic approach.
-Each usually welcomes suggestions and constructive criticism from the other, as such collaboration often improves the work.

-Although a good art director is expected to have graphic design judgment and technical knowledge of production, it may not be necessary for an art director to hand-render comprehensive layouts, or even be able to draw, now that virtually all but the most preliminary work is done on computer.

-Except in the smallest organizations, the art director/copywriter team is overseen by a creative director, senior media creative or chief creative director.
+A team composed of an art director and copywriter is typically overseen by a creative director.
 In a large organization, an art director may oversee other art directors and a team of junior designers, image developers and/or production artists, and coordinate with a separate production department.
 In a smaller organization, the art director may fill all these roles, including overseeing printing and other production.